hendersonneurolab/hendersonneurolab.github.io/docs/people.md

 **Ayat Karim:**
 Major in Mathematical Sciences (and Pre-Medical Health Professions Program), Minor in Neuroscience

+**Meredith Ma:**
+Major in Cognitive Science, Minor in Artificial Intelligence

 ### Join us!

 We are currently recruiting new graduate students and research assistants to join the lab.
 Email Maggie (mmhender@cmu.edu) to learn more.